What Should You Do If You Have Been In An Auto Accident In Kentucky?

 Hurst & Hurst Law Experienced Car Wreck Lawyers Helping Auto Accident Victims

 If you have been injured in an auto accident Hurst & Hurst Law can get you the help you need to recover from your injuries.
-The attorneys at Hurst & Hurst can help determine if you have viable claim and assist in determining if the potential Defendant has insurance or is financially in a position to be able to compensate you for your injuries.
+The attorneys at Hurst & Hurst can help determine if you have viable claim (negligence or wrongful death).
+Assist in determining if the potential Defendant has insurance or is financially in a position to be able to compensate you for your injuries.
 If we agree that you have a good claim, we can assist in negotiating a settlement or bringing a lawsuit on your behalf.

 In Personal Injury Cases, we work off of a contingent fee.
 This means you do not have to pay us anything up front, our fee is earned as a percentage of what you are paid.
 If we don’t settle your case or win at trial, then you owe us nothing.